shea24170/Group-5-Capstone/docs/week2-data-analysis.md

 ## 7. Data Management Plan

 Project data requirements will be documented in GitHub under the `/docs` directory.

+The Week 2 data analysis is stored in:

+`/docs/week2-data-analysis.md`

-Changes will be tracked through commits and reviewed using Pull Requests.
+Changes to the documentation will be tracked using GitHub commits.
+Pull Requests will be used for team review and collaboration.

-Team members will review data requirements and make improvements where necessary.
-The documentation will be updated as the backend, API and database requirements become clearer during future Capstone B development.
+The team will review data requirements and make improvements where necessary.
+The documentation can be updated as the backend, API and database requirements become clearer during future Capstone B development.

 ## 8. Conclusion

 The Week 2 analysis identifies the main data required by the Five Star Retail system and explains how the data moves between customers, the web interface, application processes and the future database.

-The identified data requirements and quality risks will support future database design, backend development, authentication, order processing and reporting.
+The identified data requirements and quality risks will support future database design, backend development, authentication, order processing, reporting and system development.